Save money when you make purchases or carry a balance on a low interest rate credit card.

 What is a low interest rate credit card?

 Low rate credit cards give you a way to save on debt from new purchases by offering an ongoing interest rate that is lower than the purchase rates offered by standard credit cards.
 This means the amount of interest you pay on your balance will also be lower compared to what you’d be charged on a card with a higher rate.
-While credit cards in Indonesia typically have interest rates of 26.95% per annum (p.a.), low interest rate cards offer standard variable rates as low as 8% p.a.
+While credit cards in Philippines typically have interest rates that range from 2% and 3.54% per month, low interest rate cards offer standard variable rates as low as 1.6% per month.
 Some cards even offer introductory 0% interest rates on purchases for a fixed period of time.

 If you regularly pay with plastic and carry a balance on your credit card, a low rate credit card can give you the flexibility to pay off your balance over time, without the higher interest charges of some other cards.
 But if you have a large existing credit card debt and want to pay it off, you may want to consider doing a balance transfer to another card instead.
 Or, if you always pay your balance in full, a card with a low annual fee or extra benefits such as reward points might make more sense.

 How to compare low interest rate credit cards